jimmo/micropython/docs/library/uctypes.rst

   an alternative is to cache intermediate values, e.g.
   ``register0 = peripheral_a.register[0]``.

-2. Range of offsets supported by the ``uctypes`` module is limited.
+2. The range of field offsets supported by the :mod:`uctypes` module is limited.
    The exact range supported is considered an implementation detail, and the general suggestion is to split structure definitions to cover from a few kilobytes to a few dozen of kilobytes maximum.
 In most cases, this is a natural situation anyway, e.g. it doesn't make sense to define all registers of an MCU (spread over 32-bit address space) in one structure, but rather a peripheral block by peripheral block.
 In some extreme cases, you may need to split a structure in several parts artificially (e.g. if accessing native data structure with multi-megabyte array in the middle, though that would be a very synthetic case).